Freiburg Vision Test ‘FrACT’

 1. Assessment of the contrast threshold requires good gamma correction (display linearization).
 The best approach is to use a dedicated screen calibrator (e.g. Spyder by DataColor) to set system gamma to 1.0 and then set FrACT₁₀’s gamma to 1.0 as well (on the screen Settings▸Contrast).

-1. Use dithering.
-Since 2023-04-01 it’s by default on in FrACT₁₀, this allows contrasts higher then 2.0 logCSweber, beyond the physiological range.
+1. Dithering.
+Since 2023-04-01, it is by default on in FrACT₁₀, this allows contrasts higher than 2.0 logCSweber, beyond the physiological range.
+Dithering’s disadvantage, namely loss of spatial resolution, is not a problem with contrast targets.

 2. Ignore it.
-The achievable value for the contrast sensitivity of over 1.6 logCSweber, which is “good enough” for most purposes.
+The achievable value (w/o dithering) for the contrast sensitivity of over 1.6 logCSweber is “good enough” for most purposes.
 Participants with this value clearly have good contrast vision.

 3. Use “error diffusion” {default: on} with gratings.
-With that technique, gratings can assess the human threshold.
+With that technique, gratings can assess the threshold.

 4. Use colour-bit stealing.
-This was implemented in FrACT3, but deactivated because it can’t work in colour anopia.
+This was implemented in FrACT3, but deactivated because it does no work in colour anopia.
 Available in FrACT₁₀, but not good enough yet (has color artifacts).
-Not necessary, we have dithering.
+Not necessary, because dithering is implemented.

 Summarising: With dithering, FrACT₁₀ can assess contrast sensitivity across the full physiological range.

-3. Distance is not so critical as for acuity, since the optotype’s size typically is markedly above the spatial resolution limit.
+3. Distance is not as critical as for acuity, since the optotype’s size typically is markedly above the spatial resolution limit.
 1 m or more is fine.

 Settings ▸ General